BacterialCommunitiesAndPopulation/Wednesday18thMay/README.md

 # Wednesday18thMay

-From 13:00 to 16:30

-Morning *Working with bacterial communities*
+From 09:00 to 13:00 *Working with bacterial communities*

-Afternoon *Working with bacterial populations*
+From 13:00 to 16:30 *Working with bacterial populations*

 Time | syllabus
 -----| --------